sergiojmnzl/tpi_documentation/README.md

 ![howtoPicture1](/poject/pics/howtoPicture1.png)

-  **archive** : Contains the test file and any other lines of code used to create scripts **Orchestrator.ps1** :  It's the script that handles the user interface.
+  **archive** : Contains the test file and any other lines of code used to create scripts.
+  **Orchestrator.ps1** :  It's the script that handles the user interface.
-  **modules** :  Contains all functional modules
+  **modules** :  Contains all functional modules.

 2. In « modules »